godsarmy/tmux-tasks/README.md

 # Tmux Tasks

-This `tmux` plugin shows a simple count of your urgent and non-urgent tasks.
+This `tmux` plugin shows a simple count of your overdue, urgent and non-urgent tasks.

 ![docker status](example.png)